ranguard/www-leo-cuckoo-org/root/opensource/index.md

 # Open source

-Some of the open source work I currently do and others that have done over the years.
+Open source work I currently do, or have done over the years.
 Mostly taking on a role, be that sysadmin, editor or html implimentor that other parts of the communities didn't have someone to cover.